pabloprf/PORTALS-tutorial/docs/source/transp_capabilities.rst

 	transp.run()

-Check every 10min if the run has finished, and grab final results when they are ready:
+Check every 5min if the run has finished, and grab final results when they are ready:

 .. code-block:: python

-	transp.checkUntilFinished( label = runname, checkMin = 10 )
+	transp.checkUntilFinished( label = runname, checkMin = 5 )

 Once the run has finished, results can be plotted:

 .. code-block:: python

-	t.plot( label = runname )
+	transp.plot( label = runname )

 As a result, a TRANSP notebook with different tabs will be opened with all relevant output quantities: